 - *SUMCO Support Corporation is a special subsidiary company of SUMCO that was established with the purpose of employing persons with disabilities.

 At the Nagasaki Plant of SUMCO TECHXIV Corporation, we have organized an external rescue team, and joint rescue drills under the guidance of members of the Omura Fire Department are conducted every year to prepare the team for fire disasters at nearby welfare institutions.

 Interaction with local educational institutions

 At the Nagasaki Plant of SUMCO TECHXIV Corporation, we have maintained a relationship with local high schools since the establishment of the plant.
 Every year, we host study tours to inspect the production process or the extra high voltage monitoring room for the power intake facility, as well as providing internships.
 Responding to requests from local high schools, we also send employees to give lectures on semiconductors.

 Each year, PT.
 SUMCO Indonesia works with local high schools, universities and graduate colleges to operate apprenticeship programs that run from 12 to 24 weeks, giving students the opportunity to develop their future careers.

 Participation and Sponsorship of Sports Events

 SUMCO participates in and sponsors local sports events.
 The SUMCO Kyushu Factory co-sponsors the IMARI HALF-MARATHON every year.
-In 2019, more than 3800 participants attended the competition and they ran through the city in the early spring weather.

-Donations to Non-Profit Organizations
+Activities with Non-Profit Organizations